cparsell/music-spider/README.md

 ## Setup, step by step

 ### 1. Configuration

-- In the Apps Script project, go to **Triggers** on the left sidebar
-  - Click **Add Trigger**
-  - Function to run: **barMenu**    (adds a menu in the spreadsheet)
-  - Event source: **From Spreadsheet**
-  - Event type: **On Open**
-  - Save and then reload the spreadsheet.
-- Under **Music Spider** menu, select **Configure**
+- A sample configuration file is included: `_config.example.gs`.
+You can replace  the
 - Paste your API keys from ([Spotify API](https://developer.spotify.com/dashboard/applications), [Ticketmaster](https://developer.ticketmaster.com/)) accordingly
 - Paste your `latlong` to coordinates of your rough location using (latlong.net)[https://www.latlong.net/]
 - If you want to get artists from your listening history (the artists you most listen to), leave `getTopArtists` set to `true`.
 Otherwise change it to `false`.
 - If you want to use artists that you follow, leave `getFollowing` set to `true`.
 Otherwise change it to `false`.
-- If want to get artist names from a Spotify playlist, leave `getArtistsFromPlaylist` set to `true` and get a share link from Spotify to find the ID.
+- To collect artist names from a Spotify playlist, leave `getArtistsFromPlaylist` set to `true`.
+  - To get the playlist ID, get a share link from Spotify.
 If the link looks like `https://open.spotify.com/playlist/2323bn4n2324nb224b2442?si=3568n535n85685685n` then the ID is `2323bn4n2324nb224b2442`.
-Past this into the value for `playlistId` in `config.gs`.
+Past this into the value for `playlistId`.
-- If you want to save events it finds as a Google Calendar event, set `createCalendarEvents` to `true` and provide the calendar ID.
+- To save events as a Google Calendar event, set `createCalendarEvents` to `true` and provide the calendar ID.
 This usually looks something like `xxxxxxxxxxxxxxxxxxxxxxxxxxxx@group.calendar.google.com`

 ### 2. Spotify Authorization:
 - Go to Apps Script from the sheet (**Extensions > Apps Script**)